AGhaith/VS-Code-Guide/README.md

 ## Text Editors vs. IDEs – Why Most IDEs Suck

-Alright, let’s talk about the difference between text editors and IDEs (Integrated Development Environments), and why most IDEs are bloated resource-hogging nightmares.
+Let’s talk about the difference between text editors and IDEs (Integrated Development Environments), and why most IDEs are nightmares.

 ### Text Editors – Fast, Clean, and Simple
 A text editor is basically a glorified Notepad, but way more powerful.
 It lets you write and edit code without slowing your computer to a crawl.
 Some examples:

 - **Notepad++** – Basic but solid.
-- **Sublime Text** – Smooth, but kinda pricey.
+- **Sublime Text** – Smooth, but pricey.
-- **VSCode** – The absolute best.
+- **VSCode** – The best.
 More on that in a sec.

 ### IDEs – The Worst Roommates
 IDEs come with everything built-in—code editor, debugger, compiler, version control, and a bunch of stuff you probably don’t need.
 Sounds good in theory, right? **Wrong.**